litesolutions/justifay-stream-app/packages/tachyons/README.md

 # @justifay/tachyons

-A fork of the `tachyons-custom` css library used to style templates and components for Justifay branded user interfaces, such as `stream2own`.
+A fork of the `tachyons-custom` css library used to style templates and components for Resonate branded user interfaces, such as `stream2own`.
 See configuration below for usage with postcss.

 ## Install